 7 am: Go fishing! (optional)

 Many who come out east are here for one thing: Montauk fishing!
 Whether you’ve booked a private fishing charter or want to try your hand at reeling in a few bluefish, bass, or fluke out on the open waters, this town has you covered.
-If you’re in the latter category, head to the docks on Montauk Harbor and look for half-day trips with a reputable operator like Viking Fleet, Ebb Tide (pictured), or Miss Montauk II.
+If you’re in the latter category, head to the docks on Montauk Harbor and look for half-day trips with a reputable operator like Viking Fleet (which also offers whale watching cruises), Ebb Tide, or Miss Montauk II.

 9 am: Grab breakfast at Montauk Bake Shoppe